CameronBeebe/Dice/README.md

 6. Need to overhaul and debug detect_keepable and keep_dice since they were poorly sketched and omitted reference to die objects in original code.
 FIXED I THINK

 7. Need to implement option to hold without continuing to roll.
 Then pass held dice into function in 5.

+8. Create verbosity logic.
+Maybe verbose = 0, 1, or 2, where 1 shows faces and 2 shows faces and die objects in memory.